STD-STI Test & Treatment Russell City

 We also provide treatment for you and your partner(s).

 We are here to help.
-The caring staff at RealOptions provides confidential (private) consultations and are sensitive to your needs and concerns.
+It is important to seek treatment for sexually transmitted diseases as early as possible to restore your health as well as to stop the spread of disease.
+The caring staff at RealOptions Obria Medical Clinics provides confidential (private) consultations and are sensitive to your needs and concerns.

 Welcome to Russell City Russell City (also known as Russell) was an unincorporated community in Hayward, Alameda County, California, USA, about 10 miles (16 km) south of Oakland in present-day Hayward.
 The land is at an elevation of 16 feet (5 m).
 The city was named after Frederick James Russell, who laid out the town in 1907.
 It existed from 1853 until 1964, when the last of the residents were forced out to make way for an industrial park, with such parks dominating the area to this day.
 During the time the residents fought removal under eminent domain statutes, many of the buildings were destroyed by acts of arson.